 Shark fishing is banned in Maldives waters including the EEZ.
 The ban is effective from March of 2010.
 However, with the introduction of longline fishing from 100nm and beyond into high seas, there is a possibility of shark by-catch in the fishery.
 Provisions are in placed in "Regulation on Fishing and Export of Large Yellowfin Tuna" to minimise the by-catch of sharks in adherence to IOTC Resolution 05/05 and the more recent one 12/09.
 The Regulation requires shark bycatch to be reported, released if alive, and landed intact to be destroyed if it is dead.
-Currently 19 [ARJ1]longline vessels are in operation in Maldivian EEZ.
-Detailed records of shark bycatch from longline for 2013 have been reported to IOTC.
+In 2014, 18 vessels were given licenses under the quota system for longline operations.

 NPOA-Sharks: Maldives' National Plan of Action on the Conservation and Management of Sharks (NPOA-Sharks) has been formulated and presented to the stakeholders on April 2014.
-NPOA-Sharks is in the final process of endorsement within the Ministry of Fisheries and Agriculture.
+NPOA-Sharks has been endorsed by the Ministry of Fisheries and Agriculture on April 2015.
 With the aim to ensure the implementation and observation of the total shark fishery ban, the NPOA-Sharks addresses six key areas; mitigation of impact of shark fishery ban, improvement of data collection and handling of shark by-catch, improve research on shark stocks, raise awareness on life-history characteristics of sharks, improve coordination, consultation and monitoring of shark ban and cooperate on international agreements pertaining to sharks and with relevant tRFMOs on research and management of shark species.

 Shark bycatch in tuna longline fishery: The shark fishery ban prohibits usage of any shark species caught from the EEZ of the Maldives.
-The "Regulation on Fishing and Export of Large Yellowfin Tuna" has provisions to retain the dead shark by-catch for subsequent confiscation.
+The "Regulation on Fishing and Export of Large Yellowfin Tuna"

+has provisions to retain the dead shark by-catch for subsequent confiscation.
 However, as the Maldives do not yet have any observer coverage, the dead shark by-catch from the longline fleet operating in the Maldives' EEZ is discarded to the sea.
 Logbooks for tuna longline fishery currently record the shark-bycatch as species-complexes; mako sharks, thresher sharks, hammerhead sharks, oceanic white tip shark and other sharks.
-An analysis of shark by-catch by species-complexes caught in the longline fishery in 2013 was presented at the IOTC WPEB of 2014.
+An analysis of shark by-catch by species-complexes caught in the longline fishery in 2013-14 was presented at the IOTC WPEB of 2015 (Figure 5).